rinvex/laravel-menus/README.md

 ## Credits notice

 This package is a rewritten fork of [nWidart/laravel-menus](https://github.com/nWidart/laravel-menus), which itself is a fork of [pingpong-labs/menus](https://github.com/pingpong-labs/menus), original credits goes to them both.
-It's been widely rewritten to drop technical debt and remove legacy code, so be aware that the API is different and not compatible with the original package for good.
-The main differences in this fork include:
+It's been widely rewritten to drop technical debt and remove legacy code, so be aware that the API is different and not compatible with the original package(s) for good.
+The main goals behind this fork was to:

+- Simplify menu registration
 - Clean code and enhance readability
 - Enable sorting order feature by default
 - Remove legacy code, and drop technical debt